Skip to content

 Three structural reasons explain why owner-dependence reduces both the price and the field of bidders.

-First, DSO platforms decline practices that do not fit the platform model.
-A single-provider, single-location practice with no associate is generally screened out before pricing, not discounted.
-The practice exits the DSO bidder set entirely.
+First, DSO platforms decline practices that don't fit the platform model.
+A single-provider, single-location practice with no associate typically gets screened out before any number is quoted.
+It doesn't get a low offer; it gets no offer.

-Second, private buyers underwrite to bank financing.
-Lenders apply transition-risk haircuts on owner-dependent acquisitions, which compresses the price the buyer can offer while still clearing debt-service-coverage thresholds.
+Second, private buyers borrow from banks.
+Lenders apply transition-risk haircuts on owner-dependent acquisitions, which caps how much the buyer can offer and still meet the bank's loan-to-earnings limits.

-Third, the marketed-process premium requires multiple competing bidders.
-Owner-dependence narrows that field, which dampens the auction effect that lifts price in well-bid transitions.
-See the marketed-process premium documented elsewhere for the mechanism.
-Owner-dependence also interacts with the DSO-private buyer premium analysis, since the DSO offer is often the marginal high bid in a competitive process.
+Third, the marketed-process premium runs on competition between bidders.
+Owner-dependence thins the bidder field, and a thin field is a quiet auction.
+See the marketed-process premium for the underlying mechanism.
+Owner-dependence also overlaps with the DSO-private buyer premium, since the DSO offer is often the high bid that anchors the rest of the field.

 What Reduces Owner-Dependence Before Transition?#